skyler544/war-and-peace/readme.md

 Other distributions may or may not package SBCL; refer to the SBCL project's [getting started](https://www.sbcl.org/getting.html) page for more information.

-This program uses the [cl-str](https://github.com/vindarel/cl-str) library for string manipulation.
-[Quicklisp](https://www.quicklisp.org/beta/) is used for dependency management.
+This program uses the [cl-str](https://github.com/vindarel/cl-str) library for string manipulation and [lparallel](https://github.com/lmj/lparallel) for multithreading map operations.
+[Quicklisp](https://www.quicklisp.org/beta/) is used for installing and loading dependencies.
 Detailed instructions for installing and using Quicklisp may be found on that project's homepage, but here is a quickstart guide:

 ```sh
 $ curl -o /tmp/ql.lisp http://beta.quicklisp.org/quicklisp.lisp